erikdubois/Archi3/README.md

 # A R C H L I N U X
 -----------------------

-I started using Archlinux as a basis.
+I started using Archlinux as learning experience.
+I have tried installing all kinds of distro's and formatted many times my harddisks.
+After a while came the urge to have a script of some kind to record the knowledge and to automate the things I already learned and became tedious to do.

 After a clean install I would like to be up and running as soon as possible.
-That's why I have this script.
+That's why I have written a script.

 #1.
 Installation of the base system